More About the Clinton Development Initiative

 The inclusion and promotion of women and youth is a priority across all Clinton Foundation initiatives and programs.
 For CDI, focusing on the empowerment of female farmers is common sense—women provide at least 43% of the agricultural labor force in sub-Saharan Africa.
 CDI is committed to providing opportunities for female farmers to not only become better farmers by participating in CDI's smallholder outreach program, but also how to become better participants in agricultural markets.

 In every geography, CDI requires farmer groups to have at least 45% female membership, and encourages the formation of all-female clubs.
-This year, CDI has more than 55% female membership across all countries.
-Women hold more than 40% and 30% of the leadership roles in Malawi and Tanzania, respectively.
+As of January 2016, women comprise 53% of membership in Tanzania, 57% in Malawi, and 55% in Rwanda.
 Recognizing these achievements, CDI sees an opportunity to further increase opportunities for women farmers, in order to empower them as economic agents and leaders in their communities.

 CDI looks to incorporate technology solutions to improve its programs and services.
 Increasing access to and utilization of technology solutions to aid economic development bridges the technology gap between developed, emerging, and developing economies.
 Leveraging the activity in the information communications technology for development (ICT4D) arena, CDI is identifying and implementing technologies to enhance CDI programs and create opportunity for smallholder farmers, including mobile money, information exchange platforms, and GIS applications.

 In 2014, CDI implemented a mobile application, Farmforce, developed by the Syngenta Foundation, to collect agronomic data from demonstration plots and smallholder farmers.
 Farmforce enables field officers to collect detailed information about growing and harvest activities, administer custom surveys, and facilitate market transactions.
-In the 2014-15 season, CDI began using Farmforce in Malawi and Tanzania, and plans to implement the application in Rwanda by the end of 2015.
+In the 2014-15 season, CDI began using Farmforce in Malawi and Tanzania, and, in 2015, expanded the application in Rwanda.

 Climate change is one of the leading causes for loss of smallholder farmers' productivity.
 The effects of climate change, including erratic rainfall and soil erosion, lead to decreasing food and water security, soil productivity, crop yields, forest cover, and biodiversity.
 These environmental changes threaten the livelihoods of smallholder farmers throughout sub-Saharan Africa, most of whom are dependent on subsistence rain-fed agriculture.